Take advantage of bulk discounts of up to 20%. No code needed!

 • Possibly a longer life and improved brain function.

-More and more athletes are switching to a vegetable diet, in which protein intake comes from sources such as beans, lentils, tofu, and tempeh.
+More and more athletes are switching to a plant-based diet, with protein intake coming from sources such as beans, lentils, tofu, and tempeh.

-The vegetable bodybuilding diet is a diet that focuses on muscle building and recovery with exclusively vegetable foods.
-It often contains:
+The plant-based bodybuilding diet is a diet that focuses on muscle building and recovery using only plant-based foods.
+It often includes:

 • Protein-rich plant sources such as tofu, tempeh, seitan, legumes, quinoa and vegetable protein powders (such as pea or rice protein).